The Leave It command is basically used to tell your puppy or dog that you want him to drop something, or leave it alone, and let you have it.

 Once your pup is reliable about giving you his toy in exchange for a treat you can work up to asking him to leave a bone or edible toy, then to allow you to pick up his food dish.

-Just always be kind, patient and consistent in your training - it should be a fun exercise for both of you, but especially for your pup.
+Just remember to always be kind, patient and consistent in your training - it should be a fun exercise for both of you, but especially for your pup.

 If it becomes negative or punitive he won't learn and everyone will be losing out.